About

-The thesis of this project is that autonomic illness is often discussed at the level of labels and symptoms, while the underlying physiology remains underexamined.
+The reason this project exists is because autonomic dysfunction — POTS, ME/CFS, dysautonomia, and other labels — is usually only ever discussed at the level of those labels and their symptoms, while the underlying physiology remains underexamined at the doctor's office.

 All content on this site summarizes published, peer-reviewed research.
 Every article links directly to the original source material so readers can verify claims and read further.
 Nothing here constitutes medical advice.